Keto Raspberry Muffins (1g Of Net Carbs)

 If you want to use fresh raspberries, roll 1 cup of raspberries into 1 tablespoon of coconut flour before adding to the batter.
 This prevents the berries from sinking to the bottom of the muffin hole.

 You can bake these muffins in a regular 12-hole muffin pan or 3 batches, each baked in a 12-mini muffin pan.

 Why make baby-size raspberry muffins?

 On a keto diet, we limit our carbs intake, so sometimes baking smaller sizes of your favorite food is a great way to limit the amount you eat.
 If you are starting the keto diet, read my article on starting the keto diet!

-Also, some of the main reason why I like to bake mini keto muffins are
+Also, some of the main reasons why I like to bake mini keto muffins are:

 - Less baking time – a maximum of 15 minutes for a batch of 36 baby muffins!